Fairy Tales 🧚 Alberta

 What did Heaven have to do with the things that gave her comfort and relief — like the soft steam caressing her body, and the shower head which was warm and hard as she fondled its silver nozzle?

 Heaven seemed so far away.
-It seemed like a desert of vast eternity, and not some comforting place that her Granny told her about.
-Inspired by the daemon poesie, Beatrice felt the tragic words rise up inside her: Thy beauty shall no more be found, nor in thy marble vault shall sound my echoing song.
+It seemed like a desert of vast eternity, and not some comforting place that her Granny had told her about.
+If only Granny was there to explain these things to her!
+Beatrice felt the tragic words rise up inside her: Thy beauty shall no more be found, nor in thy marble vault shall sound my echoing song.

 🧚